 Continue up High Street until it becomes Hall Gate – a right-hand turn will eventually take you to Cast theatre, which opened in 2013.
-Located in the Civic and Cultural Quarter, it hosts a monthly comedy club, as well as dance shows, musicals, and plenty of shows to keep children entertained.
-There’s also the Cast Café Bar where you can grab a bite to eat or drink.
+Located in the Civic and Cultural Quarter, it hosts a monthly comedy club, as well as dance shows, musicals, and plenty of events to keep children entertained.
+There’s also the Cast Café Bar where you can grab a drink or a bite to eat.

-Also owned by English Heritage is Conisbrough Castle, around 6 miles from the centre, considered one of South Yorkshire’s best surviving examples of military architecture.
-Built in the 12th century, the castle stands proud over Conisbrough – scale the tower to see great views of the surrounding area.
-You can explore the defences and learn more about the people who have lived there throughout the centuries, and there’s also a schedule of events including re-enactments that help bring the castle’s history to life.
+Also owned by English Heritage is Conisbrough Castle, around 6 miles from the centre, considered to be one of South Yorkshire’s best surviving examples of military architecture.
+Built in the 12th century, the castle stands proud over Conisbrough – you can even scale the tower for great views of the surrounding area.
+Be sure to explore the defences and learn more about the people who have lived there throughout the centuries, and there’s also a packed-out events schedule that help bring the castle’s history to life.

 Transport in Doncaster